Nigel (gannet): Life

 Nigel came to Mana Island in about 2015, although different conservationists provide different years.
 It is not known where he came from and there were no nearby gannet colonies.
 Ranger Chris Bell said when Nigel arrived that "we think he must be a young male kicked out of another colony".
 Massey University behavioural psychology professor Dianne Brunton suggested that Nigel was looking for a mate and found the concrete birds.
-She also suggested that Nigel may actually be female.
+She also suggested that Nigel might actually be female.
 It is not known where he would go when he would fly away from the island.

 Volunteers would call him "no mates" Nigel because he was the only living gannet on the island.
 He had chosen one of the concrete birds as his mate, made a nest for it, would groom it, and would try to communicate with it.
 The nest was made of seaweed and twigs and was near the edge of a cliff.
 Real birds that appeared on the island never interested him.
 In January 2018 three new gannets appeared on the island after the Department of Conservation (DOC) moved the position of the speakers, so that birds at sea could hear the noises better, but he did not befriend them.
 They were on one side of the colony and Nigel was on the other side.